 - Predictable payments.
 You’ll make fixed monthly payments on your lease.

-- Fair market value.
+- Flexible lease terms.
 At the end of the lease term, you may have the option to renew or terminate the lease or buy the equipment outright at its fair market value — just make sure the option is written into your contract.